 Resource persons: Sanchayan Ghosh, Dr Sarada Natarjan, Randeep Maddoke, Sopan Joshi, Namita Waikar, Daniel Langthasa, S P Ravi, Ravi Agarwal

 The Sher-Gil Sundaram Arts Foundation (SSAF) was established in 2016 with the mandate to carry forward the legacy of scholar and photographer Umrao Singh Sher-Gil; his daughter and a pioneering figure of modern Indian art Amrita Sher-Gil; and her nephew and niece, artist Vivan Sundaram and filmmaker and television journalist Navina Sundaram.
 SSAF’s mandate is to support and enable conjunctions of artistic and cultural practice, that deal with historical memory and to build expectations for the future, based on secular principles and freedom of expression.
 SSAF is committed to advancing creative independence and supporting alternative and heterodox practices, through a range of projects, grants and publications.
+The SSAF Lab was set up as an incubatory space for discursive, processual and experimental strategies of practice.
+It lends itself to interdisciplinary dialogue through multiple formats, such as workshops, talks, symposiums and screenings, that further the objectives of SSAF.

 Shared Ecologies is a program by the Shyama Foundation supporting initiatives at the intersection of art and ecology – through critical, creative, aesthetic approaches, and collaborations with various disciplines and knowledge systems.
 Through grants, programmes, and conversations, we aim to facilitate a regional and international ecology of individuals, practitioners and institutions, who share overlapping concerns, philosophies and methodologies.